jkranabetter/ChatBot/README.md

 # Project Description
 The goal of the project is to create an interactive conversational agent that assumes the role of a Psychiatrist.The Chatbot will essentially output *canned* responses to a users input.
 More specifically the bot will be trained to deal with users that are dealing with a variety of emotions such as depression, stress, loneliness.
 The user in this case will be a patients seeking help.
+It will also be able to provide definitions if the user is confused with any of the terminology.

 ## Chosen SDLC
 The Software Development Lifecycle that we chose is the agile method.
 This model allows us to test and debug more due to the short iterations.
 It also allows us to identify problems and risks earlier and prevent them from happening in the future.
 Moreover, it provides us with flexibility to change things as we develop the chat bot, certain features or requirements.